nathan-andosen/ng-layer-app/README.md

 * CRUD operations of a category (to a fake database) via api
 * Some users will only have read access, others will have read & write
 * Routing
+* Search all notes
-* Run things in a web worker
+  * Use web worker so not to block UI thread

 __Most common features / functionality in apps__